dokun1/jordan-meme-ios/README.md

 This is what the still image looks like:
 ![jordanImage](https://raw.githubusercontent.com/dokun1/jordan-meme-ios/master/JordanHeadMeme/JordanHeadMeme/Assets.xcassets/jordanHead.imageset/jordanHead.png)

-## Important Points
+## Contribution guide

-* I have had this idea for a while and I haven't had time to really act on it.
-* I will probably run out of time very shortly so...
-* I am open sourcing it in the hope that people will contribute to making it something release-able.
+Check the issues list first.
+I am pretty vigilant about finding things and putting them there.
+Feel free to make improvements or suggestive changes anyway, as I would love to see what this ends up becoming.

-## Done in `v1.0.0`
+## Done in `v1.0.0` (February 16, 2016)

 - [x] use full resolution image on image view ([@dokun1](https://github.com/dokun1))
 - [x] unit test suite ([@dokun1](https://github.com/dokun1))